 -

 Preventing sugar from entering your gas tank is, of course, the best approach.
-Consider using a locking gas cap to deter tampering.
+So consider using a locking gas cap to deter tampering.
 While it won't stop a determined saboteur, it can discourage casual vandalism.
 Also, be mindful of where you park your car, avoiding areas where it might be vulnerable to tampering.

 FAQ